489th Attack Squadron

-The 489th Attack Squadron is an active United States Air Force unit, stationed at Creech Air Force Base, Nevada and operating MQ-1 and MQ-9 unmanned aerial vehicles.
-It was previously active at Beale Air Force Base, California as the 489th Reconnaissance Squadron from 2011 to 2015.
+The 489th Attack Squadron is an active United States Air Force unit, stationed at Creech Air Force Base, Nevada, and operating General Atomics MQ-1 Predator and General Atomics MQ-9 Reaper unmanned aerial vehicles.
+It was active at Beale Air Force Base, California as the 489th Reconnaissance Squadron from 2011 to 2015.

 The squadron was first activated as the 77th Aero Squadron in 1917.
-Redesignated as the 489th Aero Squadron, it served as a support unit in France during World War I before returning to the US and being demobilized in 1919.
+Redesignated as the 489th Aero Squadron, it served as a construction unit in France during World War I before returning to the US and being demobilized in 1919.

-Through most of its existence the squadron was named the 489th Bombardment Squadron.
+Through most of its existence, the squadron was named the 489th Bombardment Squadron.
 It served under this name from 1925 to 1942 in the Organized Reserve.
-The unit served squadron served in the Mediterranean Theater of Operations during World War II, earning two distinguished Unit Citations for actions in North Africa and Sicily.
+The squadron served in the Mediterranean Theater of Operations during World War II, earning two Distinguished Unit Citations for actions in North Africa and Sicily.
 Inactivated after the war, it served briefly in the reserves a second time between 1947 and 1949.
 When Strategic Air Command reorganized its Boeing B-47 Stratojet wings as four squadron units the squadron was activated at Whiteman Air Force Base, Missouri, remaining active until 1962.

+Mission

+The squadron flies launch and recovery remotely piloted aircraft operations for General Atomics MQ-1 Predators and General Atomics MQ-9 Reapers.
+After launching these aircraft, they are handed off to the aircrew who execute the assigned mission, before returning them to the squadron for recovery operations.